Cultural impact of Whitney Houston: Influence

 Since her career's inception in 1977, Houston has influenced and inspired various number of artists all over the world.
 Producer, musician, and former American Idol judge Randy Jackson named Houston, along with Mariah Carey and Celine Dion as the voices of the modern era.
 Of Houston, in particular, with whom he played bass guitar on some of her recordings including, most notably, "How Will I Know" and "I Wanna Dance with Somebody (Who Loves Me)", Jackson called her "the voice of a generation".
 As part of the "1990s vocal trinity" with Carey and Dion, Houston was widely credited with reviving the power ballad, and in doing so reshaping the adult contemporary radio format, making it one of the most popular formats of the 1990s and the early 2000s.
+Songwriter Diane Warren, who wrote seven songs for Houston in a 20-year span including the hits "I Learned From the Best" and "I Didn't Know My Own Strength", said about the singer after her death, "She influenced every singer that we know, (every) modern singer has been influenced by Whitney Houston, whether it's Christina Aguilera.
+Celine (Dion).
+Mariah (Carey).
+They all got it from Whitney. ...
+Her music will live on forever."
 Canadian singer Rêve recorded the song "Whitney" (2022), which was in tribute to Houston and her 1993 hit cover of "I'm Every Woman", which she sampled.
 The song went to number 29 on the Canadian Hot 100.

 Various artists who have named Houston as a major influence and inspiration include: